-- Populating Using a Network Management Platform as a Data Source on page 110 - Populating Using the IPSweep Behavior Model on page 112 - Populating the Node List Manually on page 114
+- "Populating Using a Network Management Platform" below - "Populating Using the IPSweep Behavior Model" on page 83 - "Populating the Node List Manually" on page 86

-Populating Using a Network Management Platform as a Data Source
+Populating Using a Network Management Platform

-NerveCenter is able to receive information about some or all of the nodes managed by your network management platform.
-NerveCenter is able to retrieve data about managed nodes from the following HP OpenView Network Node Manager.
+NerveCenter is able to receive information about some or all of the nodes managed by your network management platform.NerveCenter is able to retrieve data about managed nodes from the following HP OpenView Network Node Manager.

-To use your network management platform to populate NerveCenter's node database, you must have the NerveCenter OpenView Platform Adapter (OVPA) installed and running.
+Note: To use your network management platform to populate NerveCenter's node database, you must have the NerveCenterOpenView Platform Adapter (OVPA) installed and running.